 Summer Film School

-Katharine Round has over twenty years experience in creative documentary for broadcast & cinema.
-Her work is described as "tender and evocative" and “poignant and viscerally enraging", and aims to challenge the idea of documentary in all its forms.
+Katharine Round makes creative documentaries for broadcast & cinema exploring the essence of being human with warmth and humour.
+Her work is variously described as "tender and evocative" and “poignant and viscerally enraging”.

 In 2016, she directed and produced the critically-acclaimed The Divide which had a successful theatrical release across the UK, followed by a US/UK release on Netflix.
 In 2017, she produced London Symphony, nominated for the Michael Powell Award at Edinburgh International Film Festival before a successful UK theatrical release including 3 special event performances with a live orchestra supported by Arts Council England, and a VOD release on BFI Player.
 She is currently working on a trilogy of films with support from EU MEDIA.